Artificial respiration

 Respiratory centres may provide this type of care.
 The artificial respiration may be carried out at a respiratory centre or at home, on the advice and subject to the responsibility of a respiratory centre.
 Have you decided to go to a care provider with whom we have not made any agreements?
 If so, the rates set out in the Rate List for Non-Contracted Care will apply.
 If the rates charged by the non-contracted care provider are higher than our maximum rates, the difference will be for your account.

-The information on this page is a brief outline of the reimbursements only.
+The information on this page is a brief outline of the reimbursements.
 No rights can be derived from this page.
 You can only derive rights from our insurance conditions.

 Your health insurance